whatyouhide/elixir-love-at-first-sip/slides.md

 ???

-Pattern matching can be used in function heads.
+Pattern matching can be used in function heads too.

-This is extremely common in Erlang/Elixir for two reasons:
+- it is very optimized by the Erlang VM
 - it makes code much cleaner and easier to understand than when conditionals are used (since the spotlight is on the structure of the data) and it moves that logic "out" of the function
-- it is very optimized by the Erlang VM

-We will see an example of how we can take advantage of pattern matching later on.